 It also makes it easy to pivot at any moment of the interview without losing your focus.

-Learn how the BUS framework can be applied to each type of product sense question by reading our specific guides: product design, product improvement, and product strategy.
-You’ll notice that for product strategy, we outline a slightly different method, but it is in fact extremely similar to BUS, just without the "User problem" part.
+Learn how the BUS framework can be applied to each type of product sense question by reading our specific guides: product design and product improvement.
+You can also use the framework for product strategy, just without the "User problem" part.

-Once you’ve got a solid understanding of how to use the BUS framework (or your framework of choice), you’ll want to start putting it into practice.
-So let’s take a look at some example questions.
+Once you’ve got a solid understanding of how to use either framework (or any framework of your choice), you’ll want to start putting it into practice.
+Let’s take a look at some example questions.

 As we mentioned above, product sense questions can be broken down into 3 categories, with subtle differences between each:

-• product improvement questions are testing the same thing, but instead you'll be asked how you'd improve and existing product.
+- Product improvement questions test the same thing, but instead, you'll be asked how you'd improve an existing product.

 It’s also common to face a “favorite product question”, but these generally take the form of product improvement questions (e.g "What’s your favorite app?
 How would you improve it?").